 Photo: Connie Tsang

-They share a commitment to broaden students’ experiences through close collaborations with community groups in Toronto and abroad.
+They share a commitment to broaden and enrich student experience through close collaborations with local and international community partners.

 How do we think about equity and social justice in a politically complex and rapidly changing world?
-Critical Studies in Equity and Solidarity is an interdisciplinary program (Major, Minor) that supports students in developing a deep understanding of social in/equities across both local and transnational contexts.
-Bridging a range of academic disciplines—such as education, sociology, political science, history, and more—the program integrates scholarship, community work, and activism in a distinctive approach to undergraduate education that prioritizes experiential learning and community engagement.
+Critical Studies in Equity and Solidarity is an interdisciplinary program (Major, Minor) that supports students in developing a deep understanding of social in/equities across both local and global contexts.
+Bridging a range of academic disciplines—such as education, sociology, political science, and history—the program integrates scholarship, real-world practice, and activism through a distinctive approach to undergraduate education that prioritizes experiential learning and community engagement.

 Community Engaged Learning (CEL)